IanToujou/Project-Atlas-Docs/Writerside/topics/Dwarf.md

 <chapter title="Active Abilities"/>

 Selecting the Dwarf class will grant you a variety of active abilities.
-You can find more details later on in the <a href="Elements.md"/> section.
+You can find more details later on in the <a href="Elements.md"/>section.

 <chapter title="Passive Abilities"/>

-The passive abilities, buffs and debuffs, are listed in the table below.
+The passive abilities, buffs and debuffs are listed in the table below.

 <table>
     <tr>